Main Content

 E-Reserves:

 1. Gantz, W. (2013).
-Reflections on communication and sport: On fanship and social relationships.
-Communication & Sport, 1(1/2), 176–187.
+Reflections on Communication and Sport: On Fanship and Social Relationships.
+Communication & Sport, 1(1-2), 176–187.

 2. Pegoraro, A. (2013).
-Sport fandom in the digital world.
-In Pedersen, P. (Ed.)
-Routledge handbook of sport communication (pp. 248–258).
+Sport Fandom in the Digital World.
+In P. Pedersen (Ed.), Routledge Handbook of Sport Communication (pp. 248–258).
 New York, NY: Routledge.

 3. Hardin, M. (2013).
-Family (sports) television.
-In Brummett, B. and Ishak, A. (Eds.), Sport and identity: New agendas in communication (pp. 263–280).
+Family (Sports) Television: Exploring Cultural Power, Domestic Leisure, and Fandom in the Modern Context.
+In B. Brummett & A. Ishak (Eds.), Sport and Identity: New Agendas in Communication (pp. 262-279).
 New York, NY: Routledge.

 Materials:

 1. Lyden, J. (2013, August 25).
-Quitting your job for fantasy footballNPR Audio Story.
-Retrieved from http://www.npr.org/2013/08/25/215477433/quitting-your-job-for-fantasy-football
+Quitting your job for fantasy footballNPR. https://www.npr.org/2013/08/25/215477433/quitting-your-job-for-fantasy-football

 2. Boudway, I. (2013, September 5).
-How the NFL woos female fansBloomberg Businessweek Lifestyle.
-Originally Retrieved from http://www.businessweek.com/articles/2013-09-05/how-the-nfl-woos-female-fans [Relocated to http://www.bloomberg.com/bw/articles/2013-09-05/how-the-nfl-woos-female-fans]
+How the NFL woos female fansBloomberg Businessweek Lifestyle. https://www.bloomberg.com/news/articles/2013-09-05/how-the-nfl-woos-female-fans

 Assignments: